ugbeadie/billr/README.md

 Trackr is a modern SaaS job application tracking platform built to help job seekers organize applications, manage interviews, and land roles faster.

-This project includes a responsive marketing landing page and is designed to evolve into a full-featured job tracking platform with authentication, dashboards, analytics, and productivity tools.
+This project includes a responsive marketing landing page and is designed to evolve into a full-featured job tracking platform with authentication, dashboards, analytics, automation, and productivity tools.

 ---